Eligibility: Open to UK and overseas students applying to start their first year of study for an on campus research degree in 2022-2023.

 The University will use the information you provide on your scholarship application form together with the information contained in the supporting documentation (reference and academic transcript) which you submitted as part of your application for admission to administer and assess your scholarship application and to select successful applicants.

-Shortlisted candidates may be invited to attend an interview which will take place either in person or by telephone.
-All scholarship applicants will be contacted with the outcome by late April 2021.
+Shortlisted candidates may be invited to attend an interview which will take place either in person, on-line or by telephone.
+All scholarship applicants will be contacted with the outcome by late April 2022.

 Please contact the ECA Postgraduate Research Team if you have any questions about the application process.